There are many ways to keep power and attraction in a relationship.

 - How women control men: this is how most women control most of the relationship

-- Abusive and controlling men: this is how men seek to control their women
+- Abusive and controlling men: this is how abusive men seek to control “their” women

-BUT those articles are about nasty power moves, manipulation, and win-lose relationships.
+BUT those articles are about value-taking (nasty) power moves, manipulation, and win-lose relationships.

-This article here instead teaches you the basics of power in a relationship, as well as the healthy ways of maintaining attraction and power in the relationship.
+This article here instead teaches you the basics of power in a relationship, as well as the win-win approaches of maintaining attraction and power in the relationship.

 So simple, so obvious… Yet so overlooked.